Overview of Compiler Phases

 Commands:

-• flang-new -mmlir --mlir-print-ir-after-all -S src.f90 dumps the FIR code after each pass to standard error
+• flang -mmlir --mlir-print-ir-after-all -S src.f90 dumps the FIR code after each pass to standard error

 Object code generation and linking